Antipurity/sensor-network/docs/ROADMAP.md

                     - Keyboard, pointers, UI, text, `indexedDB` files.
                 - If most-important-first:
                     - Files, UI, text, pointers, keyboard, audio.
-            - TODO: Text:
+            - TODO: Text (and is text really any good if each word doesn't have infinite depth, and links are everywhere):
-                - TODO: Constraints:
+                - TODO: Design constraints:
-                    - Position-invariance.
+                    - Position-invariance, of cells into which data is divided.
 This enables hotswappable and user-defined observations/actions, which is how humans [expect ](https://en.wikipedia.org/wiki/Process_(computing))[computers ](https://en.wikipedia.org/wiki/USB)[to operate ](https://en.wikipedia.org/wiki/Internet_of_things)[anyway.](https://en.wikipedia.org/wiki/Internet) In ML, [Transformers are dominant anyway.](https://arxiv.org/abs/1706.03762)
                     - -1…1 values, including the reward.
 Humans do not tolerate [overly-strong](https://www.reddit.com/r/NoStupidQuestions/comments/65o0gi/how_loud_is_a_nuclear_explosion_all_noise_is/) signals anyway.
 ML models [typically perform worse with unnormalized data.](https://en.wikipedia.org/wiki/Feature_scaling)
-                    - TODO: ...We didn't impose any other constraints, right?
+                    - That's all.
+A human can use it.
+AGI can use it.
             - ✓ No-feedback sound output (speakers).
                 - ✓ Make it no-skips and no-huge-backlog.
 Make it reasonably-good UX, essentially.
                     - ⋯ Fix the noticeable slowdown-then-gradual-speedup phenomenon, likely occuring because we mispredict ms-per-step and don't have a backlog.
 (It really takes the listener out of the experience.)